 If you are visiting, these nine Kamloops hikes are a great way to see the city from different viewpoints and take in the beautiful scenery from every angle.
 If you live in Kamloops, these hikes never get boring and can (and should) be done many times!

 Kamloops is a city in the province of British Columbia, Canada.
 Kamloops has an elevation of approximately 2700 feet above sea level.
 It’s situated at the confluence of two rivers (the North and South Thompson Rivers) near their headwaters.
 The city has a very diverse terrain and as such, there are many different kinds of Kamloops hikes for every kind of hiker.

-When is the best time to hit Kamloops hiking Trails?
+When is the best time to go on the Kamloops hiking Trails?

-The best time to hit Kamloops hikes is anytime of year!
+The best time to go on these Kamloops hikes is any time of year!
 The late evenings in the summer are beautiful when the days are longest.
 Weekends, late mornings and early evenings can get busy with other hikers so plan your time wisely.
 The Kamloops area offers many opportunities for year-round outdoor activities.
 The long, dry summers allow for hiking and biking on a variety of trails that are not accessible during winter months when snow is more prevalent.
 In the spring as well as in autumn, hikers will find Kamloops hikes with flowers blooming or leaves changing colour.